FredHappyface/VSCode.x86_64Assembly/README.md

 - Highlights strings

 ## About
-This is a TextMate/Sublime/VS Code/Atom bundle providing language support for x86_64 assembly language in a variety of dialects (nasm/yasm primarily, but could highlight tasm/gas to some extent).
+VS Code plugin providing language support for x86_64 assembly language in a variety of dialects (nasm/yasm primarily, but could highlight tasm/gas to some extent).

 ## Features
 - Basic support for NASM/YASM/TASM/GAS syntaxes